Akhil9870/Stock-price-predictitons-using-pytorch-LSTM/stock-price-predictitons-using-pytorch-LSTM-master/README.md

 # stock-price-predictitons-using-pytorch-LSTM
-just for practice purpose (it uses GPU cuda, in order to have fast training)
+it uses GPU cuda, in order to have fast training